ezralanglois/arachnid/docs/reconstruction.rst

 directories and configuration files/scripts will be created in this output directory (:ref:`see below <project-directory>`).

 The `-r emd_1001.map` defines the raw reference volume.
 Ideally, this will be in MRC format with the pixel-size in the header.
-If not, then you will need to edit the :py:mod:`reference` script to set the pixel size.
+If not, then you will need set the :option:`--curr-apix` parameter to set the proper pixel size.

-The `-e spi` defines the extension used in the SPIDER project.
-This is required by SPIDER and should be three characters.
+The `-apix 1.2`, `--voltage 300`, `--cs 2.26`, and `--pixel-diameter 220` microscope parameters that define the experiment.

+The following are additional, recommended options.

 The `-w 4` defines the number of cores to use for parallel processing.

-The `-apix 1.2`, `--voltage 300`, `--cs 2.26`, and `--pixel-diameter 220` microscope parameters that define the experiment.

 The `--scatter-doc ribosome` will download a ribosome scattering file to 8A, otherwise you should specify an existing scattering file or nothing.

 .. note::

-	When processing unprocessed (i.e. inverted) CCD micrographs `--is-ccd` should be added to the command above.
+	When processing processed (i.e. already contrast inverted, e.g. film) micrographs `--is-film` should be added to the command above.
-	In the configuration file, this should be `is-ccd: True`
+	In the configuration file, this should be `is-film: True`

 .. _project-directory: